jphaugla/awsMongoToDynamoDB/README.md

 ## Complete DMS steps
 The cloudFormation script does not support setting up the DMS endpoint for DocumentDB.
 Using CLI bash scripts for the remaining setup
 * download pem files create the DMS documentDB endpoint and the DMS replication task
+* NOTE:  each of these scripts needs to have the ARNs corrected for your current environment.
+So, the createDocDBEndpoint.sh needs the documentDB cluster ARN and the ARN of the created cerficate.
+The createReplicationTask.sh needs the ARN for the dynamoDB endpoint, the documentDB endpoint, and the replication instance ARN.
 ```bash
 cd templates
 wget https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem